Still Aware

 Important Disclaimer

 Risk factors are important to understand because they may increase the chance of stillbirth.
-However, the presence of a risk factor does not mean that a problem will occur.
+However, the presence of a risk factor does not mean a problem will occur.

 Many pregnancies with identified risk factors result in healthy outcomes.
 At the same time, stillbirth can occur in pregnancies where no clear risk factors are present.